Are you getting ready for a drug test but feeling nervous of your shy bladder?

 Support groups such as the International Paruresis Association (IPA) can often provide much needed help for individuals suffering with shy bladder.
 A strong support system can forge valuable connections among individuals at different levels of their recovery stage.
 Participants in the group typically meet every month for interactive sessions and workshops to learn and share from each other’s experiences.

-Drinking excessive water may interfere with the test, and may cause inaccurate test results.
-Certain foods and drugs can also interfere with accuracy of the test.
 Your healthcare provider will provide a plastic vial or collection cup for the urine sample.
 If you find yourself forcing to pee at the time of the test, consider trying one of these methods:

 Listen to the sound of water: